Policy Number: 6-1

 Three types of assistance for scholarly effort are available from General University Research (GUR) funds:

-GUR grants are administered by the Senior Vice Provost for Research.
-In administering this program, the Senior Vice Provost is advised by the Research Committee of the Faculty Senate.
+GUR grants are administered by the Vice Provost for Research.
+In administering this program, the Vice Provost is advised by the Research Committee of the Faculty Senate.
 The Research Committee recommends budgetary allocation of the funds available for the year, evaluates applications for University research grants, and recommends those to be supported.
 Grants are primarily in the arts, humanities, and social sciences.

 Research grants are awarded each year in January for the following fiscal year.
 The grants support such research costs as stipends, technical assistance, equipment, supplies, travel, etc. Grants in varying amounts are approved on the basis of individual merit and specific need and are normally made for an academic or full calendar year.
 The amount of the stipend may vary from year to year and will be established by the Associate Provost for Research with the recommendation of the Research Committee.
 Applicants should clearly state their needs.
 Grants generally range from $3,500 to $6,000.